dear-lizhihua/volksbright-docs-node/doc/api/http2/event_frame_error.md

   stream).

-The `'frameError'` event is emitted when an error occurs while attempting to send a frame.
-When invoked, the handler function will receive an integer argument identifying the frame type, and an integer argument identifying the error code.
-The `Http2Stream` instance will be destroyed immediately after the `'frameError'` event is emitted.
+The `'frameError'` event is emitted when an error occurs while attempting to send a frame on the session.
+If the frame that could not be sent is associated with a specific `Http2Stream`, an attempt to emit a `'frameError'` event on the `Http2Stream` is made.

+If the `'frameError'` event is associated with a stream, the stream will be closed and destroyed immediately following the `'frameError'` event.
+If the event is not associated with a stream, the `Http2Session` will be shut down immediately following the `'frameError'` event.